If You Relate To These 15 Things, You Genuinely Enjoy Being Alone

 Unsplash

 Your imagination and internal dialogue provide ample entertainment and stimulation.
 You enjoy daydreaming, planning, or simply letting your mind wander.
-This rich inner life means you’re never truly bored when alone.
+Having such a rich inner life means you’re never truly bored when alone.
 You find your own thoughts and mental explorations as engaging as any external entertainment.

 13. You’re comfortable eating alone in public.